Rotational Hitting 101

 As I explain in greater detail in my discussion of

 the strengths and weaknesses of Mike Epstein's

-everyone that I knew told me to buy Mike Epstein's books, CDs, and DVDs.
+everyone I knew told me to get Mike Epstein's books, CDs, and DVDs.
 I did,

 and found them to be a significant advance over the